thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 1949.
-Subjects dealt with by the Commission since 1949 have included the basic rights and duties of States, offences against the peace and security of mankind (the Nuremberg principles), reservations to treaties, the regime of the high seas, the law of treaties, arbitral procedure, nationality, statelessness, inter- national criminal jurisdiction, the definition of aggression, State responsibility, diplomatic and consular practice, succession of States and Governments, and relations between States and inter-governmental organisations.
-The Com- mission now consists of twenty-five members.
+Subjects dealt with by the Commission since 1949 have included the basic rights and duties of States, offences against the peace and security of mankind (the Nuremberg principles), reservations to treaties, the regime of the high seas, the law of treaties, arbitral procedure, nationality, statelessness, international criminal jurisdiction, the definition of aggression, State responsibility, diplomatic and consular practice, succession of States and Governments, and relations between States and inter-governmental organisations.
+The Commission now consists of twenty-five members.

 [^17/1]: W.E.
 (Sir Eric) Beckett in Law Quarterly Review (1939), Vol. 55, at p.
 265.